 Finally, by way of Barthes’s affective photographic concept (see epigraph above), punctum indicates thought that pierces and disturbs the Wednesdayish, business-as-usual protocols of both the generic university studium and its individual cells or holding tanks.
 Further, punctum signifies text that wounds and pricks and cuts and pierces.
 This is to encourage writing as risk, adventure, a going-forth without ‘papers’ or guarantees: falling through the hole/punctum, a falling down, freefall. punctum books solicits and pimps quixotic, sagely mad engagements that generate and satisfy noetic-erotic need, textual thought-bodies that give pleasures only to be possessed in their presence.

-To discover more about the ways in which punctum books has developed its vision and mission over time, see these public writings and talks by Eileen Fradenburg Joy:
+To discover more about the ways in which punctum books has developed its vision and mission over time, see the public writings of punctum books team on the Comms page.